Jianzhou Jurchens: Trading along the border

-When Nurgaci came to power, he implemented a strengthening of the Jianzhou Jurchen's by way of amassing agricultural laborers.
+When Nurhaci came to power, he implemented a strengthening of the Jianzhou Jurchen's by way of amassing agricultural laborers.
 This was achieved in part through the kidnapping of farmers living in border regions.
 However, unlike previous rulers, the Jianzhou Jurchens under Nurhaci provided shelter and gave other benefits and resources to these farmers which helped ease assimilation and established their allegiance to Nurhaci's regime.

 Fushan was an "Tong ancestral town" and during the early 17th century, it was fortified by the Ming since it served as Liaodong's border that met with Nurgan - territories occupied by the Haixi, Jianzhou, and wild Jurchens.
 Fushan was the primacy licensed center for the trade, particularly renown for cured ginseng, horse trade, and dyed clothing.
 Fushan was also a primary location for Jianzhou embassy members who were conducting tributary missions to stop for entertainment and refreshments.

 In 1618, Nurhaci's forces captured Fushun.
 This escalated tensions and in 1621, the Jianzhou Jurchens broke out in warfare with the Ming in Liaodong in which Nurhaci fought with Xiong Tingbi (1569–1625), the Ming military commander.
 By this time, he had declared a unified Jurchen regime that called itself "Jin," reminiscent of the former Jurchen empire.
 From this warfare, the Ming grew increasingly aware of Nurhaci's increasing and tremendous military power.
 Nurhaci, in 1622, convinced Mongols who were supporting the Ming's military efforts, to abandon their posts and it resulted in a disastrous defeat for the Ming at Guangning.
 Nurhaci's troops soon occupied Shenyang, the former Ming provincial capitol.
 This battle helped strengthen the Jianzhou and established more relationships with surrounding groups.